Skip to content

 It’s a little-known fact that health insurers allow you to hit pause on your policy, referred to as suspending your policy.
 Factors for putting your policy on pause can include financial hardship or overseas travel (for long periods abroad).
 Some will also allow suspensions in other circumstances, such as unemployment (including when your partner is unemployed, if it’s a couples policy).
 Every insurer is different so it’s important you check what’s available based on your policy.

-Usually a suspension can’t last longer than 2 years, but every insurer has different conditions.
+Usually suspending your policy can’t last longer than 2 years, but every insurer has different conditions.

 You can suspend your policy for short periods (of at least 2 months, usually) or take one longer break, but there are often limits on how many suspensions you can have in a year, or even across your lifetime, in some cases.